-If no light or UV meter is available, it is possible to estimate the damage that might result to an artifact from specific intensities of light and lengths of exposure.
-This can be done using the ISO's Blue Wool standard cards, available from conservation suppliers.
+If no light or UV meter is available, it is possible to estimate the damage that might result to an artifact from particular intensities of light and lengths of exposure.
+This can be done using the ISO's Blue Wool standard cards, available from a number of conservation suppliers.

-The Blue Wool cards visibly demonstrate the destructive powers of light by providing a protected sample to which subsequent fading can be compared.
+More than other measurements, the Blue Wool cards visibly demonstrate the destructive powers of light.
+Because these cards provide a standard against which subsequent fading can be judged, they can be used to convince skeptics that light really is a problem.
 Each Blue Wool standard contains eight samples of blue-dyed wool.
 Sample 1 is extremely light sensitive, while sample 8 is the most stable dye available (although not permanent).
 Sample 2 takes twice as long to fade as sample 1, sample 3 takes twice as long as sample 2, and so forth.
-(For more information, see "Agents of Deterioration: Light, Ultraviolet and Infrared" by Stephan Michalski in Resources.)
+For more information, see "Light, Ultraviolet and Infrared" by Stephan Michalski in Resources.

-To demonstrate the degree of fading caused by the intensity of light in a particular location, cover half of the card with a lightblocking material to protect it completely from light damage (or cut the card into strips and reserve one as a control).
+To demonstrate the degree of fading caused by the intensity of light in a particular location, cover half of the card with a light-blocking material to protect it completely from light damage (or cut the card up into strips reserving one as a control).
 Note the date and set out the Blue Wools in the desired location.
-Check periodically (every few weeks) to determine how long it takes the various samples to fade.
+Check periodically (every couple of weeks) to determine how long it takes the various samples to fade.
 Since the sensitivity of the first few samples on the card corresponds to light sensitive materials such as watercolors and textiles, the results will give you a general idea of the amount of damage you might expect if materials were exhibited for the same period of time at the current light level in that location.